mikerockett/markup-sitemap/README.md

 #### Cache

 By default, Sitemap will cache the output of your sitemap to improve request-performance.
-Thanks to an update [@teppo](https://processwire.com/talk/profile/175-teppo/), you can now select the caching method you’d like to use (MarkupCache or WireCache, the former being the default), and set the Cache TTL (expiry period).
+Thanks to an update from [@teppo](https://processwire.com/talk/profile/175-teppo/), you can now select the caching method you’d like to use (MarkupCache or WireCache, the former being the default), and set the Cache TTL (expiry period).

 #### ISO code for default language